The following instructions are used to connect Dynatrace to your Azure environment to enable cloud infrastructure monitoring.

 Click App registrations in the navigation pane of the selected Active Directory.

 Click New application registration at the top of the App registrations blade, then type the name of your application.
-Make sure that Web app / API is selected as the application type.

 Type a Key description, then select a key duration in the Expires list.